Mikbac/Salary-Calculator/README.md

 http://localhost:8080/swagger-ui.html#/
 ```

-* Or add countries to `CommandLineRunner` in `SpringBootWebApplication` before run the application.
+* Or add countries to the `import.sql` file before run the application.

 ### Added countries